rtr2421/rtr2421.github.io/welcome.md

 [FIRST Robotics](https://www.firstinspires.org/) is an international league of robotics competitions for various age levels.
 Our team competes in the FIRST Robotics Competition which is for high school students.

 The season's game is revealed on the first weekend in January.
 The teams have approximately 2 months to build a robot that will play in competitions starting at the end of February.
-The 2020 game had a Star Wars theme and it was replayed virtually in 2021 because many teams didn't get to compete in 2020:

-{% include youtubePlayer.html id="gmiYWTmFRVE" %}

 The youth, with help from mentors, design a robot to play in the competition, and then build it.
 Our 2020 robot looked like this (this is also the room where we built the robot):